 The Settings tab presents options for automatic monitoring (baseline alerting).
-To access this tab, go to ADMIN> Event Sources > Settings.
+To access this tab, go to Admin > Event Sources > Settings.

 This workflow shows the overall process for configuring event sources.

 You can set up policies and thresholds for your event source groups.
 You do this so that you can receive notifications when the thresholds are not met.
-NetWitness Suite also provides an automatic way to receive alarms, if you do not want to set up thresholds to generate alarms.
+NetWitness Platform also provides an automatic way to receive alarms, if you do not want to set up thresholds to generate alarms.

 About Automatic Alerting

 You can set up policies and thresholds for your event source groups.
 You do this so that you receive notifications when the thresholds are not met.
-NetWitness Suite also provides an automatic way to receive alarms, if you do not want to set up thresholds to generate alarms.
+NetWitness Platform also provides an automatic way to receive alarms, if you do not want to set up thresholds to generate alarms.

 To trigger automatic alerts, you can use baseline values.
 This way, you do not need to set up numerous group thresholds and policies in order to receive alerts.
 Any anomalous amount of messages trigger alerts, without needing to do any configuration (except for turning on automatic alerting).

 - After you begin collecting messages from an event source, it takes the system approximately a week to store a baseline value for that event source.
 After this initial period, the system alerts you when the number of messages for a period are above or below the baseline by a set amount.
 By default, this amount is 2 standard deviations above or below the baseline.